 senior editor, Inc.

-founder and head chef of a bakery that isn’t, Johnny Cupcakes
+founder and CEO, Johnny Cupcakes

 Out of the trunk of his beat up ’89 Camry, Johnny Earle turned a simple idea into a multimillion-dollar business using nontraditional methods.
 Starting his business in 2001, at the age of 19, Earle developed his company without a business plan, start-up loans, investors, wholesaling, or even conventional advertising.
 Johnny Cupcakes does not sell cupcakes, however; Earle designs his frosting-scented stores as vintage bakeries, displaying limited edition T-shirts inside refrigerators and bakery cases.
 He managed to launch one of the most recognized independent T-shirt brands in the U.S. and Europe, with retail store locations in Boston, Los Angeles, and London.

-author, Upstarts! and Alpha Dogs; contributing editor, Inc.
+author, Upstarts! and Alpha Dogs

 Donna Fenn is the author of two books, Upstarts!
 How GenY Entrepreneurs Are Rocking the World of Business and 8 Ways You Can Profit From Their Success and Alpha Dogs: How Your Small Business Can Become a Leader of the Pack.
 Fenn is also a contributing editor at Inc., a blogger on BNET/CBSi and Inc.com, and an experienced international keynote speaker.
 Her work has appeared in The New York Times, Newsweek, Working Woman, Parents, Reader’s Digest, and The Washington Monthly, among other publications.